 There is a Department-wide programme of monthly research seminars that all research students are required to attend.
 In addition the Department holds a regular research forum for its research students and a biannual Departmental Research Day.
 Students are encouraged to present their findings at local, national and international meetings.

-Studentships offered by the College of Medicine, Biological Sciences and Psychology
+College of Medicine, Biological Sciences and Psychology

 Please see individual studentships for closing dates and how to apply.

 The Department of Cardiovascular Sciences offers PhD and MD degrees by research.
 Applicants for the PhD programme would usually be expected to have a first or upper second class honours degree, or masters degree.
 For the MD programme a medical degree is required.

 Candidates considering making a speculative application to the Department should contact members of staff whose areas of research they are interested in.
 To learn more about our research look under the Research tab.
 Alternatively, you can contact the Cardiovascular Sciences Postgraduate Tutor.

 Funding your PhD or MD in Cardiovascular Sciences

 Once you have identified a potential supervisor for your higher degreee they will be able to advise you of funding options.

 There are a number of funding sources available for higher degree students in Cardiovascular Sciences.
 The Department, the Cardiovascular Biomedical Research Unit and the College of Medicine, Biological Sciences and Psychology all directly fund studentships.
 These vary in number each year and they are advertised on the the Department of Cardiovascular Sciences website and findaphd.
 The British Heart Foundation, Research Councils and other funding bodies also support postgraduate study in Cardiovascular Sciences and again opportunities are advertised as they become available.
 Additional funding sources are detailed on the University of Leicester Graduate School Finance and Funding Opportunities pages.